Center for Service - Service Events

-Every year for the past 20 years (and counting!)
-MCLA and the city of North Adams have come together to hold College and Community Clean-Up Day.
+Community Day of Service: For more than 20 years, MCLA and the city of North Adams have come together to hold College and Community Clean-Up Day.
 Students and citizens donate time and energy to clean and care for our area.
-In the past, MCLA has worked with the City of North Adams, Water Watch, and the Hoosac River Watershed Association.
-In addition, multiple businesses donate supplies so that our clean-up crews can get down and dirty.
+In the past, MCLA has worked with the City of North Adams, Water Watch, and the Hoosic River Watershed Association, and many businesses donate supplies so that our clean-up crews can get down and dirty.
 Together, these groups identify problem sites to be cleaned up and they recruit volunteers to participate.
-In years past, in a single day, together everyone collected over 2.5 tons of trash!
+It is not unusual, with so many hands working together, to collect over 2.5 tons of trash in a single day!

-Every year, the Center for Service coordinates a number of clothing drives that benefit the local and global community.
-Examples include the parent- weekend clothing drive where visiting MCLA families donate winter clothes to local families in need, or end of year clothing collections where student donated clothes are sent to Hurricane Katrina victims.
+Clothing Drive: Every year, the Center for Service coordinates a number of clothing drives that benefit the local and global community.
+Examples include the Fall Family Weekend clothing drive where visiting MCLA families donate winter clothes to local families in need, and spring clothing donations to people devastated by storms or other natural disasters.